pCloud Review

 pcloud review - custom branding on link sharing page

-NB – As of time of writing, pCloud does not allow for the direct sharing of any files kept in the Crypto encrypted vault (they would need to be first moved to the regular, non-encrypted pCloud storage before being shared)!
+NB – As of time of writing, pCloud does not allow for the direct sharing of any files kept in the Crypto encrypted vault (they would need to be first moved to the regular, non-encrypted pCloud storage before being shared).

-pCloud Free vs Premium
+Free vs Premium Accounts

 pcloud review - individual plan pricing tables